UwUMateButBetter/UwUMateButBetter/README.md

 Currently learning to code.
-reach out on discord. durvated
+reach out on discord. uwumated